Practice Areas

 Practically speaking, therefore, the only way to remove a federal firearms disability for many individuals is through seeking a gubernatorial pardon.
 By obtaining a pardon from a state governor for the conviction that gave rise to the prohibition, the reason for the federal restriction in 18 U.S.C.
 922(g) can no longer apply.
 Once an individual obtains a pardon, then he or she may petition the court in which the conviction was handed down to have their criminal record expunged.
 Once this occurs (and is done properly from an administrative standpoint!), then the individual should no longer be flagged in a background check through the National Instant Criminal Background Check System (NICS) or its Pennsylvania equivalent, the Pennsylvania Instant Check System (PICS) which is operating by the PSP (Pennsylvania State Police).

 Another flaw in our system of laws regulating firearms is that not everyone who has a firearms disability is necessarily aware of it.
 Two examples are important to mention here.
 First, a person who has been subject to an involuntary committed as set forth in the Mental Health Procedures Act (codified at 50 P.S.
-7101 and all that follows) may not be aware they are not permitted to posses.
+7101 and all that follows) may not be aware they are not permitted to possess.
 The shortest period of involuntary commitment is set forth in section 7302 of the Act, and this is referred as a “302 Commitment” or a “302 Involuntary Commitment.”

 The problem, as history has demonstrated more than once unfortunately, is that many individuals who were committed did not know that they were being committed under this section of the law, these things could have happened decades before when the individual was a minor.
-Since a 302 does not include the involvement of a judicial officer, many times these individuals who not receive any notice that they now have a permanent ban against possessing a firearm.
+Since a 302 does not include the involvement of a judicial officer, many times these individuals who do not receive any notice that they now have a permanent ban against possessing a firearm.
 Sometimes, unfortunately, these individuals learn of their inability to possess a firearm after they are found in possession of a firearm, which is a serious offense.

 Section 6105 provides a mechanism for individuals to petition a local county court to reinstate their right to possess a firearm.
 However, these provisions do not provide a mechanism for all convictions, which depend on the crime.
 Moreover, these procedures can be incomplete because 6105 provides authority for only the reinstatement of the right to bear arms.
 It does not provide the authority to strike the criminal record.
 Therefore, for certain crimes, an individual may have a state right to bear arms reinstated, but still have a federal prohibition pursuant to 18 U.S.C.
 922(g).